facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 **An event represents an update to the state**.
 It's an action, written with the past tense and in Pascal case.
 An event has an optional payload.
 It contains the information useful to update the state.
 Its signature is the same as a Redux action.

-Let's try to find valid event names. `ElevatorBusy` is the event for the successful request.
-It's right after the first hit to the button. `ElevatorBusy` happens when the request fails and a red light surrounds the button.
-With `ElevatorReady` the elevator reaches the floor and the doors open.

-This is a simplified version of the scenarios that can happen.
-The elevator might be broken, or it might break during its move.
-There are many events that we can take into account.
+Some events occur in the first scenario.
+The elevator is free at the first hit to the button.
+Right after the hit, the elevator heads to a specific floor.
+It's occupied indeed.
+A proper name for this event could be `ElevatorOccupied`.
+As soon as the elevator reaches the floor, there is another event `ElevatorFreed`.
+This event means that the elevator is available and it can be used.
+This is a simplified scenario.
+There could be many other factors which generate different events.
+For example, the elevator might be broken, or it might break during its move.
+This event could be `ElevatorBroken`.
 The events we consider depend on how much we go deep into the process.

 To sum up, an event has the same signature of an action.
 It's written with a specific notation (Pascal case) and with a specific verbal form (past tense).